kief/infrastructure-as-code.com/_posts/2020-10-22-infra-languages.md

 ```

 The rest of the code would define other attributes of the server and related infrastructure like networking.
-Most likely, the environment and application would be used to decide other options, such as whether to make the server available to the public internet or how much storage to allocate to a database.
+Most likely, the environment and application would be used to decide other options, such as whether to make the server available to the public Internet or how much storage to allocate to a database.

-This example is ugly - even as I made it up, I had to stop and think about when each instance_type will be applied.
+This example is hard to read and write.
+Even as I was making it up, I had to stop and think about when each instance_type will be applied.
 But real-world code often gets far messier.

-Some people will look at this code and decide to just copy the code into separate projects for each combination of environment and application.
+Some people will look at this code and decide to just split the code into separate projects for each combination of environment and application.
 Each copy of the code becomes very clear and simple.
 But it fails the [DRY principle](https://wiki.c2.com/?DontRepeatYourself), by repeating code that represents the same thing in multiple places.
 Making changes to the code is painful.

 Other people see the use of YAML to write logic as the main problem.
-And it is part of the problem, but the root problem is the code mixes [concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
+And it is part of the problem, but the root problem is the code [mixes concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
 One concern is creating a server instance.
 The other concern is deciding how to configure the server instance depending on how it will be used.

 A solution to this problem is to extract the configuration out of the server code, which now looks like this: